OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_setup.rst

 .. warning:: The image import operation may take a long time.
 If you use the Sunstone client and receive a "Cannot contact server: is it running and reachable?" the 30 seconds Sunstone timeout may have been reached.
 In this case either configure Sunstone to live behind Apache/NGINX or use the CLI tool instead.

-vCenter resources can be easily imported into OpenNebula, these can be classified:
+Following vCenter resources can be easily imported into OpenNebula:

-* Hosts
+* vCenter clusters (modelled as OpenNebula Hosts)
 * Datastores
 * Networks
-* Templates
+* VM Templates
-* Wilds
+* Wild VMs (VMs launched outside of OpenNebula)
 * Images

 .. _vcenter_import_clusters: